FahimDev/rent-a-car/docs/technical/database-design.md

-# Database Design - DriveShare
+# Database Design - Rent-A-Car

 ## Overview
-The DriveShare database is designed using PostgreSQL with a simplified schema that supports the core functionality of the car booking platform.
+The Rent-A-Car database is designed using PostgreSQL with a simplified schema that supports the core functionality of the car booking platform.
 The design focuses on passenger bookings, vehicle management, and admin operations.

 ## Entity Relationship Diagram (ERD)